JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ### Directory structure

 In pure Kotlin projects, the recommended directory structure follows the package structure with the common root package omitted.
-For example,if all the code in the project is in the `org.example.kotlin` package and its subpackages, files with the `org.example.kotlin` package should be placed directly under the source root, and files in `org.example.kotlin.network.socket` should be in the `network/socket` subdirectory of the source root.
+For example, if all the code in the project is in the `org.example.kotlin` package and its subpackages, files with the `org.example.kotlin` package should be placed directly under the source root, and files in `org.example.kotlin.network.socket` should be in the `network/socket` subdirectory of the source root.